 When you click on a category, you're greeted with the available features.
 From there you can toggle them on or off or tinker with the settings.
 It's a good decision, and it will be easy to figure out for many users, even if they're just starting on their first antivirus service.

-The iOS apps are quite useless whether you’re using Bitdefender or Norton 360.
-There are fewer opportunities for malware to ever land on your device in the first place.
-So, with Norton, you can scan your local network, check the vulnerability assessment, enable web protection that protects against phishing websites, add identity monitoring on the dark web, and set up a VPN.
+The iOS apps are less useful on both Bitdefender or Norton 360.
+There are fewer opportunities for malware to ever land on your device in the first place – but Norton offers more iOS security options.
+You can use it to scan your local network, check the vulnerability assessment, enable web protection that protects against phishing websites, add identity monitoring on the dark web, and set up a VPN.
 There's nothing about malware removal.

 Android versions have more functionalities.
 Norton adds Smart Scan, ransomware recovery, and even has App advisor to prevent you from installing sketchy apps in the Google Play store.
 Bitdefender's Android app is just as impressive with Anti-Theft solutions, App lock, malware scanners, and other web protection measures.